A Complete Dichotomy Rises from the Capture of Vanishing Signatures: A - and P -transformable Signatures

 and

 Thus, we have a bipartite graph with $=_n$ on the right and $(\neq_2) = [0,1,0]$ on the left up to a nonzero scalar, so all equality signatures of arity a multiple of $n$ are realizable on the right side.
-To see this, assume we want to realize an equality $=_{kn}$ on the right for some integer $k>0$.
-We can put $k+1$ many $=_n$ on the right, and another $=_n$ connects to each of them via one wire through one $\neq_2$.
-The resulting signature is an equality and of arity $(k+1)n-n=kn$.
-Moreover, we can move these equality signatures to the left side since the binary disequality just reverses these signatures (exchanging input bits 0's and 1's), which leaves the equality signatures unchanged.
-Thus, $\CSP^n(Z' \mathcal{F}) \le_T \Holant(\mathcal{F})$.
+To see this, first notice that we can move equality signatures from the right side to the left side using the binary disequality because the binary disequality just reverses signatures (i.e.~exchanges the~$0$ and~$1$ input bits), which leaves the equality signatures unchanged.
+Now we do an induction.
+Suppose we can realize the equality $=_{(k-1)n}$ on the right side for some integer $k>1$.
+We create a new signature on the right using one $=_{(k-1)n}$ and two $=_n$ on the right and one $=_n$ on the left.
+Since $n \geq 3$, we can connect one wire of the left $=_n$ to each of the three equality signatures on the right.
+The remaining wires of the left $=_n$ can be connected arbitrarily to the signatures on the right.
+The resulting signature is an equality of arity $(k-1) n + 2 n - n = k n$.
+Since we have $=_{kn}$ on both sides for any integer $k \ge 1$, $\CSP^n(Z' \mathcal{F}) \le_T \Holant(\mathcal{F})$.

 Now we apply Theorem~\ref{thm:CSPd}, the $\CSP^d$ dichotomy, to the set $Z' \mathcal{F}$.
 If this problem is $\SHARPP$-hard, then $\Holant(\mathcal{F})$ is $\SHARPP$-hard as well.
 Otherwise, this problem is $\CSP^n$ tractable.
 Let $\omega$ be a primitive $4 n$-th root of unity.
 Then under the holographic transformation $T = \left[\begin{smallmatrix} 1 & 0 \\ 0 & \omega^k \end{smallmatrix}\right]$ for some integer $k$, $T Z' \mathcal{F}$ is a subset of $\mathscr{A}$ or $\mathscr{P}$.
 If $T Z' \mathcal{F} \subseteq \mathscr{P}$, then we have $Z' \mathcal{F} \subseteq T^{-1} \mathscr{P}$.
 Notice that $T \in \StabP$, so $T^{-1} \mathscr{P} = \mathscr{P}$.
 Thus, $\mathcal{F}$ is $\mathscr{P}$-transformable under this $Z'$ transformation.